jhirvioja/kreittiopas/backend/README.md

 Probably a basic SQL server would have been fine, as you can get the amount of documents via simple query vs. with Firestore noSQL such query is not even possible (number of documents in a collection actually goes through the whole collection).
 Though then you would have to host a SQL server, so the cons and pros might offset.

-Also if I would do it again, I would probably do a simple Python API backend.
+Also if I would do it again, I would probably do a simpler REST API backend probably in a language which has a clearer syntax.
 This stuff got kinda messy with JavaScript fast.

 ## index.js file